New Jersey DUI Law Firm for Help After Conviction

 - Get into school and pursue career opportunities

 The penalties for DUI convictions also increase substantially for repeat offenders.
-With all of these consequences in mind, it is easy to see why anyone charged with DUI in Hackensack or elsewhere in New Jersey should seek experienced legal representation via a Hackensack DUI law firm.
+With all of these consequences in mind, it is easy to see why anyone charged with DUI in Essex County or elsewhere in New Jersey should seek experienced legal representation via a DUI lawyer.
 But if you have already been convicted, is it too late to speak with an attorney?
 The answer is a clear, “No.”

 Appeals, Post-Conviction Relief and Expungement

 First, let’s talk about the options that are (and aren’t) available if you have been convicted of DUI.
 In New Jersey, DUIs are not eligible for expungement.
 In New Jersey, a DUI is considered a “traffic offense” instead of a “crime;” and, while this has certain benefits, it also means that DUI convictions cannot be expunged.

 As a result, instead of focusing on having your record cleared in the future, if you have recently been convicted, you need to focus on fighting your DUI conviction now.
 This can be done through filing an appeal or a petition for “post-conviction relief” than can easily be managed by an experienced New Jersey DUI law firm.

 DUI Appeals in New Jersey

 After a DUI conviction, you only have a limited amount of time to file an appeal.
 As a result, it is critical that you speak with a Hackensack DUI attorney as soon as possible.
 There are numerous potential grounds for appeal, and an experienced attorney will be able to identify all of the legal arguments that are available to challenge your conviction.
 Some of the grounds for appealing a DUI conviction in New Jersey include: